Magazine: Professional

 Professional magazines, also called trade magazines, or business-to-business magazines are targeted to readers employed in particular industries.
 These magazines typically cover industry trends and news of interest to professionals in the industry.
 Subscriptions often come with membership in a professional association.
 Professional magazines may derive revenue from advertisement placements or advertorials by companies selling products and services to a specific professional audience.
 Examples include Advertising Age, Automotive News, Broadcast, The Bookseller, and The Stage.

 Based on tone or approach

 Magazines can be categorised by their tone or approach, e.g., as with periodical works of satire or humor.

 Puzzle magazines

-Like to Games World of Puzzles that is an American games and puzzle magazine.
+Games World of Puzzles is an American games and puzzle magazine.

 Cover

 Being on the cover of a magazine is sometimes considered an honor, or even historic; examples are one-time common statements to the effect that an individual had "appeared on the cover of Time" or of the Rolling Stone, etc.

 The English Wikipedia presents a number of List-type articles that survey subjects and individuals appearing in the covers of specific magazines; see for example: